jameshegarty/darkroom/README.md

 `SOA` true if the data is stored is struct-of-arrays form. eg, each channel is stored contiguously... all red pixels come before all blue pixels, etc. If false, the image is stored in array-of-structs form (channels interleaved).
 Typical image formats (eg bmp) store their data in array of structs form.
 `data` is a pointer to the first valid pixel in the image. `dataPtr` is a pointer to the data structure that should be freed to free the image.
 Note that `image.t` takes ownership of the `dataPtr` pointer.
 Some of its operators can not be done in place, so the original pointer will be freed, so do not expect the original image to remain.

-`Image:allocateDarkroomFormat( width : int, height : int, channels : int, bits : int, floating : bool, isSigned : bool )`
+`Image:allocateDarkroomFormat( width : int, height : int, V : int, channels : int, bits : int, floating : bool, isSigned : bool )`
-Allocates  memory for the given type in the format that darkroom expects.
+Allocates  memory for the given type in the format that darkroom expects. `V` is the vector width the darkroom function was compiled with (default is 4).
 Useful for allocating space for the output images.

 `Image:load(filename : &int8)` load an image file in a supported format